Misinformation effect: Struggles with addressing the misinformation effect

 The misinformation effect can have dire consequences on decision making that can have harmful personal and public outcomes in a variety of circumstances.
 For this reason, various researchers have participated in the pursuit of a means to counter its effects, and many models have been proposed.
 As with Source Misattribution, attempts to unroot misinformation can have lingering unaddressed effects that do not display in short term examination.
-Although various perspectives have been proposed, all suffer from a similar lack of metanalytic examination.
+Although various perspectives have been proposed, all suffer from a similar lack of meta-analytic examination.

 False confirmation

 One of the problems with countering the misinformation effect, linked with the complexity of human memory, is the influence of information, whether legitimate or falsified, that appears to support the false information.
-The presence of these confirmatory messages can serve to validate the Misinformation as presented, making it more difficult to unroot the problem.
+The presence of these confirmatory messages can serve to validate the misinformation as presented, making it more difficult to unroot the problem.
 This is particularly present in situations where the person has a desire for the information to be legitimate.

 Directly oppositional messages

-A common method of unrooting false concepts is presenting a contrasting, “factual” message.
+A common method of unrooting false concepts is presenting a contrasting, "factual" message.
 While this would intuitively be a good means of portraying the information to be inaccurate, this type of direct opposition has been linked to an increase in misinformation belief.
-Some researchers hypothesize that the counter message must have at least as much support, if not more, than the initial message to present a fully developed countermodel for consideration.
+Some researchers hypothesize that the counter message must have at least as much support, if not more, than the initial message to present a fully developed counter-model for consideration.
 Otherwise, the recipient may not remember what was wrong about the information and fall back on their prior belief model due to lack of support for the new model.